 The program also includes concentration options.
 Students should make sure their concentration aligns with their career goals by choosing courses like international travel and tourism, cuisine and culture, gaming and casino management, and resort operations.

-NAU is regionally accredited by the Higher Learning Commission.
+Northern Arizona University is regionally accredited by the Higher Learning Commission (HLC).
 The hotel and restaurant management degree is accredited by the Accreditation Commission for Programs in Hospitality Administration.

 17. University of the Southwest